panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 `March` is printed in terminal.

-## 3. Importing ECMAScript modules
+## 2. Importing ECMAScript modules

-The *specifier* is the static string value that's the path from where you'd like to import the module.
+The *specifier* is the string literal representing the path from where to import the module.

+In the example below `'path'` is a specifier:

 ```javascript
 // 'path' is the specifier
 import module from 'path';
 ```

+There are 3 kinds of specifiers: relative, bare and absolute.

-### 3.1 Relative specifier
+### 2.1 Relative specifier

-You can import modules using a *relative specifier*, which would import the module relative to the current module location.
+You can import modules using a *relative specifier*, which would import a module relative to the current module location.

+Relative specifiers usually start with `'.'`, `'..'`, or `'./'`:

 ```javascript
 // Relative specifiers: